camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 ### Run the worker

-You can run the Java application by right clicking on the class `ChargeCardWorker` and choose `Run as Java`.
+You can run the Java application by right clicking on the class `ChargeCardWorker` and choosing `Run as Java`.

 {{< note title="Next Step" class="info" >}}
 Once your worker is running, you can [continue to deploy your process and start some instances](/get-started/quick-start/deploy/).